 A Thrift Savings Plan (TSP) annuity is a life annuity contract purchased using funds from a TSP account.
-The TSP offers single life annuity and joint life annuity options through MetLife, its sole annuity provider.
+The TSP offers single life annuity and joint life annuity options, which provide a reliable stream of income in retirement.
+By using your TSP account funds to purchase a life annuity, you can ensure financial stability for yourself or your beneficiaries.

 What Is a TSP Annuity?